 Call 1-800-288-2020 to reach AT&T and then choose the department you need.

-Reach uses Verizon’s nationwide 4G network (although customers won’t have access to Verizon 5G).
-This should be welcome news to Reach customers because Verizon has the largest 4G network in the country.
+Reach uses T-Mobile’s nationwide network.
+This should be welcome news to Reach customers because T-Mobile offers tons of 4G LTE coverage, and the most 5G coverage (so far) in the country.

 Yes, for the right kind of user.
 Reach offers relatively affordable plans that may be perfect for those who don’t need a ton of data.
 It’s also known for its kind charitable giving.